dogecoinfoundation/dogecoin.com/content/dogepedia/articles/what-is-a-node.md

 If you are up to the task, please check our [Operating a Dogecoin Node Guide](/dogepedia/how-tos/operating-a-node/) to get you started.

 There are no direct incentives in running a node.
-The reward consists in providing a service to the network and thus, hopefully, bringing value to the Dogecoin network.
+The reward consists in providing a service to the Dogecoin network and thus, hopefully, bringing value to it.

 ### Miners